-- WT will be incorporating Land Acknowledgements, guided by our partnership with members of the Chicago greater metropolitan area's Native American Community.
+- WT has incorporated a Land Acknowledgement, guided by our partnership with members of the Chicago greater metropolitan area's Native American Community.
 We will be investing in creating work centering around the narratives of Native Americans.

 - WT recently completely revamped its board recruitment process, including new access points, to improve the diversity of the board and amplify more voices.

-- WT commits to a conversation with the playwright, director and lead creatives on the intended audience of each production that will inform each marketing campaign.
+- WT commits to a conversation with the playwright, director and lead creatives on targeted audience outreach and community engagement programming for each production.

 - WT now offers audio-described performances upon request as a part of our comprehensive Accessibility Services.